Tanauan, Batangas: Roads

-Aside from the STAR Tollway, national roads like the Jose P. Laurel Highway (Route 4) and Tanauan – Talisay Road (Route 421) serves also the city.
+Aside from the STAR Tollway, national roads like the Jose P. Laurel Highway (Route 4) and Tanauan–Talisay Road (Route 421) serves also the city.
 The city also maintains roads that connects the rural barangays of the city.

 Education

-Among the tertiary educational establishments in Tanauan is the First Asia Institute of Technology and Humanities, La Consolacion College, Christian College of Tanauan, Nova Schola, the STI Academic Center, the DMMC Institute of Health Sciences, and the Tanauan Institute.
+Among the tertiary educational establishments in Tanauan is the First Asia Institute of Technology and Humanities, La Consolacion College, Christian College of Tanauan, Nova Schola Tanauan (NST), the STI Academic Center, the DMMC Institute of Health Sciences, and the Tanauan Institute.
 The Tanauan Institute is the oldest private education institution in the city having been established in 1924.
 The Sapphire International Aviation Academy which caters to aspiring aircraft pilots is also located within the city at the Barradas Airstrip.

 There are 9 private and 16 public high schools, and 27 private and 44 public elementary schools.
+Those schools are overseen by the City Schools Division of Tanauan.